Home>Academics>Two-Year Master's Programmes>The 11 Policy Streams of the Masters>Master, Policy Stream: Global Health

 Health system building, strengthening and resilience, health financing and regulation, technological innovation, people-centred health care, availability of sufficient human resources for health, health crisis management: here are some of the challenges health systems are facing today.
 The Global Health Policy Stream of the School of Public Affairs’ Masters offers a multidisciplinary approach to understand, tackle and find innovative solutions to public health policy issues.

-Combining theoretical and practical approaches and based on courses offered by both members of the permanent faculty of Sciences Po and practitioners from the health sector, the programme aims to equip students with a range of coursework, tools and skills needed to implement integrative problem solving for global and domestic health issues and to operate at the national, european and international level in a sector marked by its constantly changing nature.
+Combining theoretical and practical comparative approaches, and drawing on courses taught by both permanent faculty members at Sciences Po and practitioners from the health sector, the programme aims to equip students with a range of coursework, tools, and skills needed to implement integrative problem-solving for global and domestic health issues.
+It also prepares them to operate at the national, European, and international levels in a sector marked by constant change.

 Section #programme